theonize/Currier/Gloss/Jonah/Jonah.md

 # Jonah

-Jonah was written during or close after the exile.
+The book of Jonah was written during or close after the exile.

+Event occurred around 759BC

 Only Jonah, Isaiah, Elijah, and Elisha are mentioned by Christ [by name].

+Jonah was:
-Jonah was a patriot (see Ch.
+- a patriot (see Ch.
 1 notes).
   - [1Kgs 14] ~ Jonah prophesied that the northern kingdom's territory would expand under Jeroboam II
+  - did not want to help his enemies
+- a contemporary of Hosea, Amos, and Jeroboam

 Jesus taught of the sign of Jonah (see Ch.
-2 notes).
+2 notes)
+- Luke 11
+- Matthew 12

 There is no mention of Israel in the book;
 This book is read annually at Yom Kippur: "I Am Jonah"